Water Quality Centre

-The Trent Water Quality Centre is the most comprehensive mass spectrometry facility in Canada.
+The Trent Water Quality Centre (WQC) is the most comprehensive mass spectrometry facility in Canada.
 We specialize in method development and the application of new and innovative techniques for measuring isotopes and trace amounts of organic and inorganic contaminants in water and other environmental compartments.
 We offer analytical services and mass spectrometer training courses to researchers, government agencies and private companies.